 About the Lyme Disease Tissue Collection Program

 The Lyme Disease Biobank (LDB) has launched the Lyme Disease Tissue Collection Program to further accelerate Lyme disease research.
 This expansion will allow for a greater understanding of the ability of Lyme bacteria to invade tissues and organs.
 The Lyme Disease Biobank is the only national entity working to accelerate research by collecting surgical and post-mortem tissue samples from individuals with persistent Lyme disease and other tick-borne infections.
+Click here for a 2-page PDF about this program.

 The Program is made possible through a partnership with National Disease Research Exchange (NDRI), and enhanced through a partnership with LymeDisease.org